Links

 Assigning a thread

 To assign a thread to teammate, click on the thread and check the Assign to checkbox, then pick the assignee's name from the dropdown and submit.
-The assignee will be notified that they're accountable for following up, and the thread will appear in their "My work" view.
+The assignee will be notified that they're accountable for following up, and the thread will appear in their threads view.

 A thread can have only one assignee at a time.
-That ensures it's unambiguous who is accountable for following up.
+That ensures it's unambiguous who's accountable for following up.

 Viewing open threads

-Open threads are displayed prominently on the ticket's page in the discussion panel on the right side.
+Open threads are displayed prominently on the topic's page in the discussion panel on the right side.

-In addition, when a ticket has one or more open threads that are assigned to a team member, a summary is depicted on the board on the ticket's card, making it easy to see when a ticket has a discussion that's awaiting follow-up.
+In addition, when a topic has one or more open threads that are assigned to a team member, a summary is depicted in the workspace on the topic's card, making it easy to see when a topic has a discussion that's awaiting follow-up.

 Viewing resolved threads

-The Show resolved button will only appear if there's at least one resolved thread.
+The text that states the number of threads that have been resolved will only appear if there's at least one resolved thread.

 Reopening a thread

-To reopen a thread after it's been resolved, visit the ticket's page and toggle the Show resolved button.
+To reopen a thread after it's been resolved, visit the topic's page and view its resolved threads.
 Posting a new comment on any resolved thread will reopen it.
 Alternatively, to reopen a thread without posting a comment, click Reopen.